-For information on required runtime files and the Runtime Packager, see "Deploying Applications and Components" in Application Techniques.
+For information on required runtime files, see "Checklist for deployment" on page 15.
+For information about the Runtime Packager, see "Deploying Applications and Components" in Application Techniques.

 You can run or debug a .NET Web Service project from the PowerBuilder UI if you fill in the Application field (and optionally, the Argument and Start In fields) on the project Run tab in the Project painter.
-The Application field is typically filled in automatically with the name of the Internet Explorer executable on the development machine.
+The Application field is typically filled in automatically with the name of the Internet Explorer executable on the development computer.

-For more information about debugging .NET targets, including .NET Web Service components, see Chapter 15, "Debugging and Troubleshooting."
+For more information about debugging .NET targets, including .NET Web Service components, see Chapter 16, "Compiling and Debugging."